Events - 26 to 27.10.2021

 Climate change and social issues are high on the agenda of governments across the globe.
-As finance moves to a more central role in powering a sustainable future, it is coming under increasing scrutiny and is process of transition.
+As finance moves towards a more central role in powering a sustainable future, it is coming under increasing scrutiny and is in the process of transition.
 It is in this context that Luxembourg for Finance will host its 4th annual Sustainable Finance Forum, bringing together experts from across the globe to discuss the need to implement global sustainability goals and finance a sustainable future.

 The livestreamed event will be held across two days, the 26th and 27th of October from 10:00 to 12:00 CEST, and will include a keynote speech from EU Commissioner Mairead McGuinness, as well as an interview with Luxembourg’s Finance Minister Pierre Gramegna.

 The first day sees us taking a high-level view, examining overarching investment trends and participants will discuss whether we are heading towards a global convergence or fragmentation of sustainable finance.
 While day two dives into the EU taxonomy and disclosure regulations, examining how these work in practice and their impacts on financial services thus far.

 For the full agenda, including speakers and their biographies, please see below.